-This is an exciting opportunity to join a very well established and progressive independent specialist safety equipment manufacturer, producing fall and load arrest equipment.
+An exciting opportunity to join a very well established and progressive independent specialist safety equipment manufacturer, producing confined space equipment, fall and load arrest devices.

 - The purpose of this role is to bring innovative design and development skills for new and existing products to the business.